Grsergio7/Grsergio7/README.md

-- 👋 Hi, I’m @Grsergio7
+- 👋 Oi, I’m Sergio
-- 👀 I’m interested in becoming a Developer or Devops Engineer
+- 👀 I’m interested in improving as a Software Engineer
-- 🌱 I’m currently learning APIs
+- 🌱 I’m currently learning OOP and ReactJS
 - 💞️ I’m looking to collaborate on Any type of project
 - 📫 How to reach me grsergio07@icloud.com